WBBSE Solutions For Class 7 History Chapter 5 The Mughal Empire Topic B The Nature Of Rajput And The Deccan Policy Of The Mughals Imperial Rule

 Answer:

-Jagir was a piece of land allotted to a particular person by the State for the realisation of land revenue.
+Jagir was a piece of land allotted to a particular person by the State for the realization of land revenue.
 The donee of Jagir was termed Jagirdar.

 Jagirdari System